 How To Cover Eyebrows Without Glue

 In the world of drag and cosplay makeup, learning how to cover your eyebrows effectively is a crucial skill.
-Eyebrow covering can also be the most daunting makeup skill, as it requires much practice and trial and error.

 Along with that, everyone’s eyebrows are different, and the brow hairs will respond differently to various products and techniques.

-So, can you cover your eyebrows without using glue?
-In general, yes there are alternative methods to covering your eyebrows without having to use a glue stick.
-By either bleaching the eyebrows or using a skin tone color concealer, the brows are able to be concealed and lightened.
+In general, yes, there are alternative methods to covering your eyebrows without having to use a glue stick.
+By either bleaching the eyebrows or using a skin tone color concealer, the brows can be concealed and lightened.

 The Best Ways To Cover Your Brows

-The best and most effective method to ensuring your brows are undetectable is by doing a glue stick cover.
-Using a non-toxic glue stick helps the brow hairs to lay flat and smooth against your skin.
+The best and most effective method to ensure your brows are undetectable is by doing a glue stick cover.

-Setting the brows and then covering over them with concealer and powder creates a canvas that appears to be brow-free and allows you to create whichever type of brow or eye look you are after.
+Setting the brows and then covering over them with concealer and powder creates a canvas that appears to be brow-free and allows you to make whichever type of brow or eye look you are after.

-Using the glue stick method can be tricky and need some practice, though, or you may want an easier and quicker alternative instead.
 The glue stick method can be a tedious process, especially if your brows are thick or the hair is coarse, and you need multiple layers of glue.

 How To Cover Your Brows Without Glue

 However, without using glue or an alternative adhesive to lay the brow hairs flat, some of the natural brow texture can still come through.
-It is important to make sure the brow is covered thoroughly, to ensure no natural color from the brow hairs can peak through the makeup.

 Here are our favorite methods: